habibur18/event-360/README.md

 ## Demo

-To see a live demo of this project, visit [Live Demo](https://your-live-demo-url.com).
+To see a live demo of this project, visit [Live Demo](https://event-360s.netlify.app/).

 ## Author

-- Your Name
+- habibur
-- Your Email
+- habiburwebdev@gmail.com

 Feel free to contact me with any questions or suggestions!